-- Risk Appetite: The risk appetite is defined as the level and types of risks that the bank is willing to take in order to achieve its strategic objectives.
-Embedding risk appetite means there is a clear understanding among the Board, senior management and all employees for the ownership and accountability for risks, and the acceptable levels of risk.
-The Risk Appetite is set to ensure that the bank's risks can be properly managed. - Risk Map: The Risk Map is an integrated risk management tool used to assess, monitor and report the current risk profile, including Risk Drivers and Top Risks, of the Bank.
-It provides a point-in-time view of the risk profile across both financial and non-financial risks in line with the Group's risk taxonomy and identified Thematic Issues.
-Risk ratings are assigned by the second line of defence and those risks which have 'amber' or 'red' risk ratings require monitoring and mitigating action plans to be either in place or initiated to manage the risk down to acceptable levels. - Emerging Risks: An Emerging Risk is defined as a risk that could have a material impact on the risk profile of the Bank but is not under active management and is not immediate.
+- Risk Appetite: The risk appetite is defined as the aggregate risks that the Bank takes in order to achieve its strategic objectives.
+The risk appetite also defines the risks that are outside the Bank's appetite or tolerance in order to operate effectively.
+Risk Appetite provides a mechanism for the management to collectively define the Bank's willingness to engage in certain activities. - Risk Map: The Risk Map is an integrated risk management tool used to assess, monitor and report the current risk profile, including Risk Drivers and Top Risks, of the Bank.
+It provides a point-in-time view of the enterprise-wide risk profile across both financial and non-financial risks in line with the Group's risk taxonomy and identified Thematic Issues.
+The Risk Map provides a second LOD view of the residual risk profile against the qualitative statements for the Bank. - Emerging Risks: An Emerging Risk is defined as a risk that could have a material impact on the risk profile of the Bank but is not under active management and is not immediate.